HEALTH & WELLNESS

 Estrogen is a hormone.
 Most living things, including plant and animal foods such as legumes, grains, milk, meat, and eggs, contain hormones, which can be thought of as messengers that help regulate specific functions in plants, animals, and people.
 Hormones are important to life.

 Many hormones are proteins, so when they’re eaten as a part of foods, enzymes in the gastrointestinal tract digest them, which stops their biological activity in the body.
 Therefore, naturally occurring hormones in milk are not a health concern.
-No hormones are added to milk.
+All pasteurized milk is wholesome, safe, and nutritious.

 What dairy is allowed on keto diets?